Mharc2000/Checkapp/README.md

 # Checkapp

-Telemedicine app with Online Pharmacy

 Checkapp Team Members:
 Kim Bermdez - System Analyst,
 Rey Gadgude - Documentarian,
 Lady Mae Rodrigo - Documentarian, Junior Dev,
-Ivan Mharc Maglangit - Senior Programmer.
+Ivan Mharc Maglangit - Senior Dev.

 CheckApp is a telemedicine app with a core function of online consultation and online medication.
 The slogan "Healthcare at your convenience" encourages patients to make their